huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

 The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory.

-## I. Install mysqlbinlog Utility on Replicate Host
+## I. Install `mysqlbinlog` utility on Replicant host

-Install a compatible `mysqlbinlog` utility (compatible with the source MySQL server) on the machine where Replicant runs.
+Install an appropriate version of the  `mysqlbinlog` utility on the machine where Replicant runs.
+The utility must be compatible with the source MySQL server.

-Install the same MySQL server version as your source MySQL system.
-This ensures that you possess the appropriate version of `mysqlbinlog` utility.
+To ensure that you possess the appropriate version of `mysqlbinlog` utility, install the same MySQL server version as your source MySQL system.
 After installation, you can stop the MySQL server running on Replicant's host using the following command:
   ```BASH
   sudo systemctl stop mysql
   ```